dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

     }
     ```

-If we’re using another Controller defined elsewhere, we’ll do this:
+If we’re using another controller defined elsewhere, we’ll do this:

 ```js
 // 1.4